sankalpsp07/Penetration-Testing-Resources/README.md

 Other Youtube Channels - Hackersera, Hackersploit.

 Also, particularly for bug bounty, you can search Proof of concept Videos on youtube for a particular vulnerability.
 Some people upload them on youtube after the bug is fixed.

+PS: Nothing is sponsered, these resources I used for bug bounty.